 SPECIAL STUDENT STATUS

-Students who are not candidates for degrees from Tusculum College but are interested in attending classes will probably be placed in one of these three categories:
+Applicants who are not candidates for degrees from Tusculum University, but are interested in attending classes, will most likely be placed in one of these three categories:

-- Transient Students: Students currently matriculating at another college who are in good standing may want to enroll as transient students.
-The normal application procedure should be followed, but in place of the transcript, a letter from the chief academic officer or registrar of the student’s institution must be sent to the Admission Office giving special approval for the student to attend Tusculum College and specifying which courses may be taken.
-At the request of the student, a transcript will be sent to his/her college at the end of the enrollment at Tusculum.
+- Transient Students: Applicants currently matriculating at another college who are in good standing may want to enroll as transient students.
+The normal application procedure should be followed, but in place of the transcript, a letter from the chief academic officer or registrar of the applicant’s institution must be sent to the Office of Admission giving special approval for the Applicant to attend Tusculum University and specifying which courses may be taken.
+At the request of the applicant, a transcript will be sent to his/her college at the end of the enrollment at Tusculum.
 Enrollment in this status is for a limited period, usually not exceeding one semester.

-- Special Students: Tusculum College will admit students who do not wish to become regular students or candidates for degrees but who desire to enroll in one or more courses.
-Students seeking course credit to qualify for admission to undergraduate, graduate or professional programs along with those seeking teaching certifications/licensure may be enrolled as special students.
-Those students are required to submit applications and be interviewed before being admitted.
+- Special Students: Tusculum University will admit applicants who do not plan to become regular students or candidates for degrees but who plan to enroll in one or more courses.
+Applicants seeking course credit to qualify for admission to undergraduate, graduate or professional programs along with those seeking teaching certifications/licensure may be enrolled as special students.
+Applicants seeking this option are required to submit applications and/or appropriate documentation to be reviewed by committee.

-- Auditors: An auditor is one who attends classes but is not required to participate in classroom discussions, submit work required of other students, or take examinations.
+- Auditors: An auditor is one who attends classes, but is not required to participate in classroom discussions, submit work required of other students or take examinations.
 Individuals who wish to audit one or more courses should submit an application at least two weeks before the beginning of the semester in which they expect to enroll and secure the permission of the instructor.
 A course that is audited cannot change to a credit course, nor can a credit course change to an audit course, after the drop/add period.